SandersonHaley/Useful_Genomics_Scripts/README.md

 diamond_setup.sh: setting up daimond.sh to run each plasmid fasta parrelel and not one at a time on Plato

 Neptune.sh: running Neptune to find biomarkers in three groups of genomes on Plato

+fasttreegamma.sh: run fasttree on a core genome alignmewnt from panaroo with the ideal parameters for bacterial tree building